-With deep porphyry target diamond drill-hole 2 (SMD184) having failed at ~400m drill depth, the collar has been shifted 25m to the south and is now being re-drilled as SMD186 which is currently just past ~200m drill depth.
+With deep porphyry target diamond drill-hole 2 (SMD184) having failed at ~400m drill depth, the collar has been shifted 25m to the south and is now being re-drilled as SMD186.
+The drill rods got bogged at ~530m drill depth in SMD186 with the core barrel stuck in the rods.
+A Hall-